urllib3/urllib3/docs/security.rst

 Using your system's root certificates
 -------------------------------------

-Your system's root certificates will probably be more up-to-date than maintaining your own, but the trick is finding where they live.
+Your system's root certificates may be more up-to-date than maintaining your own, but the trick is finding where they live.
 Different operating systems have them in different places.

 For example, on most Linux distributions they're at ``/etc/ssl/certs/ca-certificates.crt``.
 On Windows and OS X? `It's not so simple